Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: Discussion

 \subsection{Comparing the quantum and classical uncertainty relations}

-How does our classical precision-disturbance relation~\eqref{eq_precDistRel} compare to the Heisenberg uncertainty principle of quantum mechanics?
+How does the classical precision-disturbance relation~\eqref{eq_precDistRel} compare to the Heisenberg uncertainty principle of quantum mechanics?
 The latter can be stated in a few different forms.
-We will consider the Kennard-Weyl-Robertson form in section~\ref{sec_epistLim}, where we discuss the epistemology of Hamiltonian ontology.
-Here we consider the ``joint measurement form"~\cite{arthurs1965bstj, arthurs1988quantum, ozawa1991quantum, ishikawa1991uncertainty}, pertaining to simultaneous measurement of two observables, $A$ and $B$.
-When $A,B$ are conjugate to each other this reads:
+I will consider the Kennard-Weyl-Robertson (KWR) form in section~\ref{sec_epistLim}, where I discuss the epistemology of classical Hamiltonian ontology.
+Here I consider the ``joint measurement form''~\cite{arthurs1965bstj, arthurs1988quantum, ozawa1991quantum, ishikawa1991uncertainty}, pertaining to simultaneous measurement of two observables, $A$ and $B$.
+When the measurements are unbiased and $A,B$ are conjugate to each other this reads:

-where $\epsilon_{A}$ and $\epsilon_{B}$ denote the precisions in the measurement of $A$ and $B$, respectively~\cite{fn_realistQM}; and $\hbar$ is the reduced Planck constant.
+where $\epsilon_{A}$ and $\epsilon_{B}$ denote the imprecisions in the measurement of $A$ and $B$, respectively;\footnote{ To ease comparison between the quantum and classical cases, it's convenient to speak of quantum mechanics from a realist/hidden-variable interpretation, in which measurement outcomes are outcomes \emph{about} an underlying unknown state.} and $\hbar$ is the reduced Planck constant.

 One superficial difference between~\eqref{eq_precDistRel} and~\eqref{eq_Heisenberg} is that one is an equality while the other an \emph{in}equality.
 However, this difference is illusory.
-The product on the left-hand side of~\eqref{eq_precDistRel} can easily be made larger than the right-hand side, so that for a more general class of measurement models I indeed expect us to have
+The product on the left-hand side of~\eqref{eq_precDistRel} can easily be made larger than the right-hand side, so that for a more general class of measurements one has